MarkXA/nidevconf/content/sessions/kevingannonnadineohagan.md

 Through the lenses of our own experience in developing production applications across many industries, we’ll discuss how emerging technologies like Blockchain can be adopted by engineering teams to code, build and deploy using standard engineering practices.

 By breaking through the hype and mistruth barrier, the audience will learn more about the main Blockchain and DLT stacks and their strengths and weaknesses.
-They should gain a better understanding of some of the key criteria useful in evaluating these offerings, the use case requirements they can solve and how engineers can adopt them.
+You will gain a better understanding of some of the key criteria useful in evaluating these offerings, the use case requirements they can solve and how engineers can adopt them.